This blog may contain affiliate links. Read our disclosure policy for more info.

 Chato Volcano (or Cerro Chato) is also located in the La Fortuna district and is 1,140 meters (3,740 feet) tall.
 It’s the smallest volcano by height on this list.
 It’s only a short drive from La Fortuna and actually sits right next to Arenal Volcano.
 It’s an inactive volcano and is last estimated to have erupted over 3,500 years ago!

 Unlike Arenal, hiking up Chato Volcano is completely legal.
 This hiking trail can be rated as either moderate or difficult, depending on the weather, and leads to a breathtaking turquoise crater lake.
-You can swim in this 500-meter-wide lake, which is a great option on a hot day!
+You can swim in this 500-meter-wide lake (1640 feet), which is a great option on a hot day!

 It should take most people between 3 and 4 hours to hike up and down again, but my advice is to start the hike before 10 am so that you can take your time at the top and you’re not hiking back in the dark.
 If it’s raining, I don’t advise hiking this trail!

 There are two routes up to the top of Chato Volcano; the first is the ‘locals’ way to the top, which starts from the Green Lagoon Lodge near the La Fortuna Waterfall entrance.
 This is the most convenient option for those without a car, but because the trail is no longer maintained it’s not recommended in the rainy season as sections of the trail can get washed out, and it’s hard to navigate.
 Green Lagoon Lodge charges $10 USD to use their entrance, which also gives you pool access, shower facilities, and parking.

 The second route to the top starts from Arenal Observatory Lodge.
 This is much further from La Fortuna town (over 30 minutes drive), but the trail is more maintained (but still in no way easy.)
 The lodge charges $12 USD to enter the trail, and that doesn’t include access to any facilities.